Friday, 14 September 2018

 Vellore is about 8.6 km from Katpadi railway station and 130 km from Chennai Airport.

-facility is available from all the district headquarters.
+Bus facilities are available from all the district headquarters.

-The town bus stand is just at the entrance of the fort and the new bus stand is about 2,5 km.
+The town bus stand is just at the entrance of the fort, and the new bus stand is about 2.5 km.

 LOCATION OF THE TEMPLE: CLICK HERE